divolte/divolte-collector/docs/getting_started.rst

   /*
    * Note that custom event parameters are always interpreted
    * as string on the server side for safety.
 If you are sure
-   * a certain param is always of a certain type, you need to
+   * a certain parameter is always of a certain type, you need
-   * explicitly cast it in the mapping, as below.
+   * to explicitly cast it in the mapping, as below.
    *
    * For more information on types and parsing, see the mapping
    * documentation